cheeseyhub/learning_c/Readme.md

 ### Setting  for computer center in university (pieas)(windows).
 The proxy may vary depending on the university, so edit as desired.
-Paste this command below in PowerShell
+Paste this command below in PowerShell and then scroll down and follow picture instructions.
 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 Invoke-RestMethod -Uri https://get.scoop.sh | Invoke-Expression